CloudLabs-MOC/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs_EntraID/03_LAB_41_01_Implement_monitoring_by_using_Azure_Virtual_Desktop_Insights.md

 - **Task 2:** Create an Azure Log Analytics workspace

 - **Task 3:** Set up the Virtual Desktop Insights configuration workbook

-### Exercise 1: Implement monitoring of an Azure Virtual Desktop environment

 ### Task 1: Register the Azure subscription with the Microsoft.Insights resource provider

+In this task, you will register the Microsoft.Insights resource provider to enable monitoring features required by Azure Virtual Desktop Insights.

 > **Note:** Azure Virtual Desktop Insights rely on the Microsoft.Insights resource provider, so you need to first register it within the Azure subscription you are using for this lab.
 In the *Deploy host pools and session hosts by using the Azure portal (Entra ID)* lab, you performed this task by using Azure PowerShell.
 In this lab, you will accomplish it by using the Azure portal (either method is supported and available).